uccser/cs-field-guide/docs/source/developer/translation.rst

 This mechanism consists of

-- The ``languages`` field, which is an array field storing the Django language codes for languages in which the model is available
+- The ``languages`` field, which is an array field storing the Django language codes for languages in which the model is available.
-- The ``translation_available`` property, which returns true if the model is available in the current language
+- The ``translation_available`` property, which returns true if the model is available in the current language.

 When creating the ``TranslatableModel`` instance, the list of available languages should be determined.
 This will likely be decided using a list of required fields, where the presence of translations for all required fields leads to the model being marked as available.
-The `TranslatableModelLoader <TranslatableModelLoader_>`_ base class includes functions to assist with this task
+The `TranslatableModelLoader <TranslatableModelLoader_>`_ base class includes functions to assist with this task.

 In view and template code, the ``translation_available`` property can be checked to determine the presentation of translated content (or lack thereof) on the front end.